 Kristi is originally from North Dakota where she attended North Dakota State University for her undergraduate studies in microbiology.
 While in school, Kristi was a zookeeper at the Red River Zoo—this is where her passion for exotics was sparked.
 Kristi later attended Iowa State University, graduating with a special interest in exotic medicine and surgery.
-She began her career at a small animal and exotic hospital in Los Angeles County before moving to The Animal Doctor in 2016.
+She began her career at a small animal and exotic hospital in Los Angeles County before moving and joining The Animal Doctor team in 2016.
 Kristi still has a special interest in exotics due to the complex diagnostic challenges they can bring.
-Because of her diligent attention to detail in exotics, she is also a fantastic dog and cat vet.
+Because of her diligent attention to detail in exotics, she is also a fantastic dog and cat veteterinarian.
 Her other medical interests include soft tissue surgery, neurology, and ophthalmology.
 In her spare time, Kristi enjoys hiking and camping with her husband and their two dogs.
 She also likes to relax by curling up with her two Bengals and a good book.

 Dr. Liz Filbert